 Modern dance was born with the premiere of L'apres-midi d'un faune on May 29th, 1912.

 The Antipodean reformer died on May 16th, 1862.

-The only British Prime Minister to be assassinated whilst in office was murdered on May 11th, 1812.
+The only British Prime Minister to be murdered whilst in office was shot dead on 11 May 1812.